Mastery is a wonderful book by Robert Greene which looks at how you can become a master in your chosen discipline.

 This isn’t the case.

-As Greene explains in the book, success is done to mastering a particular discipline.
+As Greene explains in the book, success is done by mastering a particular discipline.
 A process that takes time.

 This is similar to the 10,000-hour rule which Malcolm Gladwell espouses in his book, Outliers.